ginelledsouza/World-Happiness/README.md

 3. Jupyter Notebook as "World Happiness.ipynb" <br></p>
 <h1> Tableau Public</h1><br>
 <h3>1. <a href="https://public.tableau.com/profile/ginelle.d.souza#!/vizhome/1WorldHappiness/Happinesswithrespecttocountries">Happiness per country</a></h3><br>
-<p>World Happiness is a survey of 156 countries this visualization shows the separation of happier and lesser happier countries over the years.</p>
+<p>World Happiness is a survey of 156 countries the linked visualization shows the separation of happier and lesser happier countries over the years.</p>
 <h3>2. <a href="https://public.tableau.com/profile/ginelle.d.souza#!/vizhome/2WorldHappiness/Relationofattributeswithoneanother">Relation between attributes</a></h3><br>
-<p>There are several attributes in this dataset, through this visualization, we will understand the relation between these attributes and their distinct features.</p>
+<p>Through this visualization, we will understand the relation between several attributes and their distinct features.</p>
 <h3>3. <a href="https://public.tableau.com/profile/ginelle.d.souza#!/vizhome/3WorldHappiness/Impactoftrustandeconomyonhappiness">Impact of trust and economy</a></h3><br>
 <p>Trust in the government and the economic conditions play an important role in the happiness within countries.</p>
 <h3>4. <a href="https://public.tableau.com/profile/ginelle.d.souza#!/vizhome/4WorldHappiness/EffectofEconomyonFreedom">Effect of Economy on Freedom</a></h3><br>
 <p>We have seen how trust and economy influence the happiness score, but the economy may not always have a positive outcome on all attributes.
 Freedom is one attribute that speaks a different story.</p>